Addison00-00/UX-220-Assignment-1/research.md

 (Write a paragraph comparing and contrasting your goals with the academic goals/learning outcomes.)

-This Longitudinal Study focuses on Goal Setting; Target Identification, Action-Plan Building, and Progress Tracking, and Self-Assessment; Ability, Attitude & Behaviours, Efforts & Persistency, and Motivation.

 Such that, there were two types of "Goal Orientation" were defined: *Mastery Goals* and *Performance Goals.*